-Older revellers will enjoy the fantastic restaurants, pubs, lounges and tavernas with live music in Chania, which are great venues for a pleasant evening out.
-Other options while in Chania include joining the locals for their volta, a leisurely stroll along the waterfront or ride in a horse-drawn carriage before settling down to a sundowner or dinner.
+Older travellers will enjoy Chania's fantastic restaurants, pubs, lounges and tavernas.
+Other options include joining the locals for their volta: a leisurely stroll or a horse-drawn carriage ride before sundowners or dinner.

 Become our Crete Travel Expert